 - What treatments are likely to help me?

 - What are the possible side effects of the treatments you're suggesting?

 - How much and how soon do you expect my symptoms to improve with treatment?

-- Is the medication you're prescribing safe to take while breast-feeding?
+- Is the medicine you're prescribing safe to take while breastfeeding?